-Writer Dermot McEvoy has just authored a new novel “The 13th Apostle” based on his own family's part in the fight for Irish freedom and their relationship with Michael Collins.
+In his novel “The 13th Apostle," author Dermot McEvoy writes about his own family's part in the fight for Irish freedom and their relationship with Michael Collins.

 Here is how he introduces the fateful clip of Michael Collins the day he signed the Anglo-Irish treaty and proclaimed with sad prescience that he had signed his own death warrant.